hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 file and that too only if the length is larger than what it had downloaded previously, so it need not download the uptodate historical data in some cases.
 SO DONT DEPEND ON THIS PROGRAM for any decisions or inferences or ...

+   Rather one requires to remove the data pickle files for the new logic to try and recheck with the internet for previously downloaded data.
+May add a force argument to fetch or so in future.

 Loading